 There may be times when students are required to complete a group assessment task or team based project.
 Details of such tasks, including group work expectations will be published in course materials to ensure students are clear about what is being assessed and the allocation of marks to the various components of the assessment.
-From 2020 for significant group work projects (or for where group work tasks form a significant part of a course) a minimum component of the task must assess the contribution of individuals.
+For significant group work projects (or for where group work tasks form a significant part of a course) a minimum component of the task must assess individual contribution.
 More information about group work can be found here.